pelican-plugins/graphviz/README.md

 }
 ```

-This will insert an image into your article like this:
+This will insert an image into your article, as shown here:

 ![figure](https://github.com/pelican-plugins/graphviz/raw/main/hello-world.png)